 The Persian rug, or Persian carpet, is an essential textile craft from Middle Eastern countries such as Iran and Turkey.
-By now, its basic design has become familiar to us and most of us have a Persian-style rug in our homes.
-It is normally a very large rug, with a dark background of burgundy or pine green or black.
+By now, its basic design has become familiar to us and most of us have Persian-style floor coverings in our homes.
+It is normally very large, with a dark background of burgundy or pine green or black.
 Upon it are a large amount of symbols and decorations, such as medallions, animals, flowers, and flourishes.
-The rug is then often finished with light cream or beige fringes on its short sides.
+It is then often finished with light cream or beige fringes on its short sides.

 Did you know that there is no such country as Persia any longer?
 Iran is the modern-day version of this mystical and exotic country.
 Carpet and rug weaving are a large part of Persian culture, and also a huge export business for Iran.
 However, many reproductions and similar designs exist today.
 You probably have one in your home!

-These three sizes are virtually unknown to rug buyers outside of Iran and Turkey, but they are useful for categorizing authentic rugs.
-Rugs are such a part of these cultures that they are an integral aspect of Iranian life.
+These three sizes are virtually unknown to buyers outside of Iran and Turkey, but they are useful for categorizing authentic rugs.
+They are such a part of these cultures that they are an integral aspect of Iranian life.

-Thanks to their beautiful designs and their exotic mystique, Persian rugs have been popular for centuries.
+Thanks to their beautiful designs and their exotic mystique, they have been popular for centuries.
 The Victorians loved them and used them to cover the large floors in antique homes.
-Many of the most coveted Persian rugs come from the 19th century, for this reason.
+Many of the most coveted ones come from the 19th century, for this reason.
 The Victorians were fascinated by exotic wares from China and Turkey, since trade opened up and new wares flooded the markets.

 Persian Rugs Today

-Persian rugs are found in millions of homes today, since their designs are traditional and versatile.
-These rugs are also known by different names, including Persian rugs, Chinese rugs, Tibetan rugs, and oriental rugs.
+They are found in millions of homes today, since their designs are traditional and versatile.
+They are also known by different names, including Persian, Chinese, Tibetan, and oriental rugs.
 However, these rugs all have their origin in Iran and Turkey.
 They are made from so many different colors that they can become part of many decorating styles.

 Persian Rug Fibers

-What are Persian rugs made of?
 They are most commonly made of wool, silk, or cotton.
-Authentic Persian rugs are hand-knotted and made of wool.
-Hand-knotted wool rugs are usually made by hand rather than machine and require many thousands of knots to create the intricate designs.
+They are hand-knotted and made of wool.
+Hand-knotted wool items are usually made by hand rather than machine and require many thousands of knots to create the intricate designs.
 Silk Persian rugs are usually made using a tufting process rather than knotting.
-Cotton rugs are less expensively made and so aren’t as pricey or as well-crafted.
+Cotton is less expensively made and so aren’t as pricey or as well-crafted.

-If you’re considering whether to purchase a Persian rug for your home, then take into account how it has been constructed.
-A wool rug will be the best purchase, since it will last the longest and be the most durable.
-Persian rugs have a long history and will continue to be part of the home decorating scene for decades to come.
+If you’re considering whether to purchase one for your home, then take into account how it has been constructed.
+Ones made of wool will be the best purchase, since it will last the longest and be the most durable.
+Rugs from Persia have a long history and will continue to be part of the home decorating scene for decades to come.